ExxonMobil releases stern, ominous statement related to its failed tax break requests

 “What signal will Baton Rouge send now?
 In the wake of recent announcements of manufacturing layoffs it is painfully obvious that East Baton Rouge must demonstrate that it wants manufacturing investment and jobs.
 If East Baton Rouge wants additional investments from ExxonMobil or other manufacturers, it must do so resoundingly and quickly.”

-Ironically, the chamber has refused multiple requests for comment when asked by WBRZ about the recently announced layoffs of workers at plants or facilities in the Zachary area of East Baton Rouge over the last two weeks.
+Ironically, the chamber didn't comment about the recently announced layoffs of workers at plants or facilities in the Zachary area of East Baton Rouge over the last two weeks when first announced.

-The school board refused a tax exemption request by ExxonMobil last week and the Metro Council was to consider one Wednesday.
+The East Baton Rouge Parish School Board refused a tax exemption request by ExxonMobil last week and the Metro Council was to consider one Wednesday.

+Also in a statement, Together Baton Rouge, a political advocacy group that spearheaded the denial by the school board applauded the oil company's decision to stop pursuing the tax breaks in question.

+"The East Baton Rouge Parish School Board and Metropolitan Council have established clear, predictable standards for what exemptions will be approved, requiring job creation and prohibiting exemptions on projects that already have been completed," Together Baton Rouge said in its statement later Tuesday.

 Follow the publisher of this post on Twitter: @treyschmaltz